Overcoming Our Triggers in the Community Services Sector

 • Deliver sustainable, person-centred care

-These concepts are explored in HIE’s Diploma of Community Services Online.
+These ideas are explored in Hader's Diploma of Community Services.

 3. Identifying and Understanding Your Triggers

 Self-awareness is the foundation for emotional regulation.
-Experts at Beyond Blue recommend journalling, supervision, and mindfulness to increase emotional literacy.
+Beyond Blue suggests practices like journalling, supervision, and mindfulness to build emotional literacy.

 Common triggers for community workers include: